aws/aws-cdk/packages/@aws-cdk/aws-lambda-event-sources/README.md

 // (Optional) The secret containing the root CA certificate that your Kafka brokers use for TLS encryption declare const encryption: Secret;

+// (Optional) The consumer group id to use when connecting to the Kafka broker.
+If omitted the UUID of the event source mapping will be used. const consumerGroupId: "my-consumer-group-id";

 declare const myFunction: lambda.Function;
 myFunction.addEventSource(new SelfManagedKafkaEventSource({
   bootstrapServers: bootstrapServers,
   topic: topic,
+  consumerGroupId : consumerGroupId,
   secret: secret,
   batchSize: 100, // default
   startingPosition: lambda.StartingPosition.TRIM_HORIZON,